commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 **Example**
 Suppose you want to recharge with `10 COM`  your wallet address `did:com:1fjqvugs6dfwtax3k4zzh46pswmwryc8ff7f0mv`

-This is the requesto to be used
+This is the request to be used

 ```
 https://faucet-testnet.commercio.network/give?addr=did:com:1tq5mvp7j4vtew08htaswsyjugzewe4jyph20qr&amount=10000000